 It’s important to note that if you already have enough B12, taking more will not lead to more energy.
 Conversely, if you are deficient, beginning a B12 supplement will likely lead to a burst of energy, although that will fade once B12 levels in the body balance back out.

 Following a healthy lifestyle, alongside sufficient B12, can support a healthy mood, energy levels, and mental outlook.

 The recommended daily allowance of B12 for adults is 2.4 micrograms per day.
 Your primary care physician may recommend a higher dosage if you are pregnant or breastfeeding, or if you are experiencing a vitamin B12 deficiency.
 As always, consult your doctor before changing your vitamin regimen.

 B12 injections are an option most recommended for people experiencing a vitamin B12 deficiency, especially if they have other health issues that may make it more difficult for their bodies to absorb B12.
 They may be injected directly into muscle tissue (IM, or intramuscular injections) or subcutaneously (between the skin and muscle tissue).
-B12 injections usually contain either methylcobalamin and cyanocobalamin.
-The dosage may vary, but as these are prescribed, your doctor would provide a recommendation of the frequency of the shots and the appropriate dose.
+B12 injections usually contain either methylcobalamin or cyanocobalamin.
+The dosage may vary, but as these are prescribed, your doctor will provide a recommendation as to the frequency of the shots and the appropriate dose.

 B12 is a vitamin that is vital to our health and the functionality of our bodies.
-Taking a B12 supplement will help us feel more energetic, as well as supporting our neurological, bone, and blood health.
-B12 supplements are generally safe to use, as the vitamin is water-soluble and excess amounts will be filtered out by the body.
+Taking a B12 supplement will help support energy levels, as well as support our neurological, bone, and blood health.
+B12 supplements are generally safe to use, as the vitamin is water-soluble, and excess amounts will be filtered out by the body.